-This topic contains 11 replies, has 1 voice, and was last updated by Anonymous 8 years ago.
+- This topic has 11 replies, 1 voice, and was last updated 10 years, 7 months ago by Anonymous.

 Now you can hv PC with Intel Core i7 or xeon quad core dual processor with 1 GB HD graphix card… despite this, keeping in mind the future, do you think, if anyone one wants to invest for a professional edition setup, should he go for MAC or PC? software requirement ADOBE CS5, FCP both…..

 June 21, 2010 at 12:49 PM #197310